z0mbiesrock/Diamond-Ore/README.md

 Surge Pyra-Forge - Create surge alloy from scrap using pyratite as a catalyst.

 Industrial Diamond Synthesizer - A larger and more efficient diamond synthesizer.

+Differential Reactor - The Differential Generator was a wimp before this mod!
+Now it's a jerk, and everybody loves it!